Medicare Advantage Plan Types

 You Need to See a Specialist Quickly — Without a Referral Wait

-The situation: You have a concerning symptom and want to see a dermatologist directly.
-You’d rather not wait days or weeks for a primary care appointment and a referral first.
+The situation: You have a concerning symptom and want to see a dermatologist directly, without waiting for a PCP appointment and referral.

 HMO

 Referral required.
-You call your PCP, describe the symptom, and wait for the referral to be processed.
-Depending on availability, this can take days to weeks before you get into the specialist.
+Call your PCP, describe the symptom, wait for the referral.
+Can take days to weeks.

 HMO-POS

 Referral required for in-network.
-Same process as an HMO for covered specialist care.
-The POS option may allow a direct out-of-network visit at higher cost-sharing.
+Same process.
+POS option may allow direct out-of-network visit at higher cost.

 PPO

 No referral needed.
-You find a dermatologist who accepts Medicare, call and make an appointment.
-You pay your specialist copay.
-That’s the entire process.
+Find a dermatologist, call and make an appointment.
+Pay your specialist copay.
+Done.

-Bottom line: For anyone managing multiple conditions, the PPO’s no-referral rule can make a real difference in both speed of access and quality of care.
+Bottom line: For anyone managing multiple conditions, the PPO’s no-referral rule can make a real difference in both speed and quality of care.

 Making the Decision